5 Improvements to Increase Vinyl Deck Safety

 No matter how old your deck is, you need to take care of it for long-term success and safety.

-One: Replace Vinyl Deck Membrane
+One: Replace an old Vinyl Deck Membrane

 Think of the membrane, or vinyl deck surface, as your deck’s raincoat.
 When it’s in good shape it keeps everything underneath nice and dry.
 However, if there is even the tiniest hole in the raincoat everything under it gets damp, smelly, and can start to get really uncomfortable.
 In terms of your deck, a compromised vinyl membrane can lead to mold, rot, and can compromise the structural integrity of your deck.
 If there is any indication of a problem with the vinyl membrane you should get it looked at immediately and consider installing a new vinyl deck surface.